tudat-team/tudat-developer-docs/source/topics/devops/code_collaboration.rst

 This section describes the use of Git and Github in relation to standard Tudat developer use cases.
-This chapter does not serve as a complete tutorial on Git, but rather as common practices with fundamentals of the Git workflow (or Gitflow) used by the Tudat Team.
+This chapter does not serve as a complete tutorial on Git, but rather as common practices with fundamentals of the Git workflow (or Gitflow) used by a Tudat Developer.

 .. note::
         Git comes with the Anaconda and Miniconda